Hawaiian Organic Act: Legislature of Hawaii

+The law established a bicameral legislature, consisting of the Hawaii House of Representatives and the Hawaii Senate.

+Members of the legislature

-Members of either house will be paid $1000 for each general session to which they attend.
+Members of either house will be paid $1,000 for each general session to which they attend.
 [Congress] is responsible for such payments from the United States Treasury.
 A bonus will be paid to any member who travels any distance for their general session of 20 cents per mile.
 A final bonus of $500 will be paid to any member who wishes to participate in any special session.